 Medication-assisted treatment is the leading treatment approach for opioid addiction in the United States.
 It focuses on treating the “whole patient” so that the patient can continue to achieve success in the future without something unaddressed popping up in the future that could derail him or her from recovery.

 Part of helping those addicted to opioids get sober and establish their footing in recovery is by combining a prescription medication with therapies that can work to treat this disease.
 These medications, which are opioid-based, are not nearly as potent as other opioids and are designed to help control symptoms of opioid addiction.

-Methadone, buprenorphine, and naltrexone are all medications used in medication-assisted treatment.
+Suboxone and naltrexone are all medications used in medication-assisted treatment.
 They work by binding to the opioid receptors in the brain without producing a mind-altering high.
 As a result, people do not suffer withdrawal symptoms or cravings to the extent that they would without the use of one of these medications.
-That is the very first, most noticeable benefit of including medication like methadone or buprenorphine into a treatment plan.
+That is the very first, most noticeable benefit of including a medication like Suboxone into a treatment plan.

 Those who participate in medication-assisted treatment have a success rate of 60 to 90 percent.
 Not only can medication-assisted treatment help to manage symptoms while in rehab, but it can also help to keep clients on track in their recovery for the long-term.

 The medications utilized in this type of treatment are affordable, usually fully or partially covered by insurance, and are readily available in all parts of the country.
 Medication-assisted treatment in Murfreesboro utilizes these medications for the several benefits they can provide clients.